fexofenadine/docker-ubuntu-sshd/README.md

  - Build the container, specifying username and password as --build-arg(s) as required.
 If user/pass combo is not passed, it will be set to the default (master:password):

-   `$ sudo docker -t fexofenadine/ubuntu .`
+   `$ sudo docker build -t fexofenadine/ubuntu .`

  - You can specify username and password as build arguments as required.
 If user/pass combo is not passed, it will be set to the default (master:password):

-   `$ sudo docker --build-arg USERNAME=fexofenadine --build-arg PASSWORD=mypassword -t fexofenadine/ubuntu .`
+   `$ sudo docker build --build-arg USERNAME=fexofenadine --build-arg PASSWORD=mypassword -t fexofenadine/ubuntu .`

  - Run the container: